Code-Institute-Submissions/DennisSchenkel-PP3/README.md

 **Employees doing the survey**

-- As a employee, I would like to select the company that I work for, so that I can do the survey.
+- As an employee, I would like to select the company that I work for, so that I can do the survey.
-- As a employer.
-I want to be able to add another company to the list of companies, so I can do the survey for a company not already listet.
+- As an employer.
+I want to be able to add another company to the list of companies, so I can do the survey for a company not already listed.

 **Employer analyzing survey results**